Please note: Families are varied and the use of the word Parent(s) refers to the adult(s) who are responsible for the child(ren).

 - Allowing children to have disciplinary power over other children

-- Taking a break of more than five minutes
+- Taking a break of more than three minutes

 Enrollment Termination Procedures

 Enrollment may be terminated for the following reasons if attempts fail to resolve or eliminate the actionable problem:

 - A child who presents needs that cannot be satisfactorily met within the constraints of the program, due to harmful behavior.
 Immediate termination results from violent, unsafe behavior where child is a danger to self, staff or other children in the program.

 - Repeated early drop-off and/or late pick-up of a child or consistent failure to follow Wisconsin Youth Company policies